A walk from Hotel Meudon through lush gardens, secluded beaches and along the banks of the Helford River.

 On the way: South West Coast Path.
 Helford River.
 Rosemullion Head.
 Secluded Beaches.
-Meudon Hotel.
+Hotel Meudon.
 Ferry Boat Inn.

 Detailed walk information

-Start from the Meudon hotel and have a drink before you set off.
+Start from the Hotel Meudon where you can treat yourself to lunch or cream tea before you set off.
 Walk down through the gardens to the South West Coast Path.
 To the left the path will take you to Falmouth and to the right to Helford Passage.
 We are heading right.
 Bream Cove is down the ramp in front of you and has some fascinating geology.
 The rocks are mainly slate with a layer of glacial head on top from the last ice age.
 This means that the dividing line between the two layers is 400 million years.
 It is worth pondering what happened in the intervening times.

 When the tide is out there are some great rock pools to explore here and in the next cove, Gatamala Cove.
 Many an hour has been spent here looking for crabs, fish and cushion stars.
 Take the coast path up to Rosemullion Head.
 Either walk over the spine of the headland or follow the coast path around the edge.
 Like many headlands around the coast this was an Iron Age hill fort commanding a view over to St Mawes and the Roseland Peninsula.

 Walk on the coast path past Prisk cove.
 There is an entrance to the beach, which is usually devoid of people but great for bird life and at low tide great for rock pooling.
 Continue up hill into the evergreen oak wood.
 To the right is a path that takes you to Mawnan church, which is worth a visit.
 It is named after St Maunanus, who according to various theories is either a Breton Monk or an Irish Bishop.
 Nevertheless the church was built on the Celtic earthworks in the 13th Century.
 The position of the church has been important for boats for many centuries as a point of reference and a guide for the mouth of the Helford River.